uni-giessen-openbis-team/nuxt3-frontend-webapp/README.md

 ## Backend Setup

-1. First, spin up the container
+1. First, spin up the containers
 ```sh
 docker-compose -f server/docker-compose.yml up
 ```

 2. The files in `server/data` need to be copied to the OpenBIS server.
 These files come from [QBiC](https://portal.qbic.uni-tuebingen.de/portal/software).

 3. Copy some Sample Data from the old test instance
 ```sh